- Type of partnership

 - Forest partnership

-To reduce the impact of livestock on driving deforestation in Kenya’s South West Mau Forest, Partnerships for Forests is supporting the Sustainable Trade Initiative (IDH) in the development and implementation of an innovative livestock production model.
+To reduce the impact of livestock on driving deforestation in Kenya’s South West Mau Forest, Partnerships for Forests is supporting the Sustainable Trade Initiative (IDH) to develop and implement an innovative livestock production model.

-To address challenges around deforestation in the SW Mau forest, the Initiative for Sustainable Landscape (ISLA) was formed.
-ISLA is a formal partnership which brings together key stakeholders, including Unilever, Finlays, Safaricom, SNV, GIZ, Rhino Ark, and the Kenya Forest Service, to develop and implement an integrated action plan to address drivers of deforestation in the area.
+To protect the South West Mau forest, the Initiative for Sustainable Landscape (ISLA) was formed.
+This formal partnership brings together key stakeholders – including Unilever, Finlays, Safaricom, SNV, GIZ, Rhino Ark, Kenya Forest Service – to develop and implement an integrated action plan to address drivers of deforestation in the area.

-The innovative livestock production model will be implemented with local communities and other partners to ensure herd control, improved regulatory and enforcement measures on access to the forest, intensification of livestock production systems, value addition and market linkages for the livestock products.
+The innovative livestock production model will be implemented with local communities and other partners to ensure herd control (so livestock does not graze freely into the forest); improve forest access regulation and enforcement measures; intensify livestock production systems; and provide value addition and market linkages for livestock products.

 Private: Unilever Tea Kenya, James Finlay Kenya Limited, Safaricom Foundation

 Public: Kenya Forest Service County Government of Kericho, County Government of Nakuru, Kenya Tea Development Authority